ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 The first message has been sent is a request to establish a TCP connection of type _replication_ with a _protocol version_.
 At this point, the _destination server_ verifies that the protocol version matches and that the request is authorized.
 Once the _source_ gets the OK message it queries the _destination_ about the lastest ETag it got from him.
-The _destination_ sends back a _heartbeat_ message with both the latest _ETag_ he got from the _source_ and the current [change vector](../clustering/change-vector)of the database.
+The _destination_ sends back a _heartbeat_ message with both the latest _ETag_ he got from the _source_ and the current [change vector](../../../server/clustering/replication/change-vector) of the database.
-The _ETag_ is used as a starting point for the replication process but it is then been filtered by the _destination's_ current _change vector_, meaning we will skip documents with higher _Etag_ and lower _change vecotr_, this is done so we won't send the same data from multiple sources, you can read more about this [below](../clustering/replication#preventing-the-ripple-effect).
+The _ETag_ is used as a starting point for the replication process but it is then been filtered by the _destination's_ current _change vector_, meaning we will skip documents with higher _Etag_ and lower _change vecotr_, this is done so we won't send the same data from multiple sources, you can read more about this [below](../../../server/clustering/replication/replication#preventing-the-ripple-effect).

 Preventing the ripple effect
 ---
-RavenDB [_database group_](../../glossary/database-group) is a fully connected graph of replication channels, meaning that if there are `n` nodes in a _database group_ there are `n*(n-1)` replication channels.
+RavenDB [_database group_](../../../glossary/database-group) is a fully connected graph of replication channels, meaning that if there are `n` nodes in a _database group_ there are `n*(n-1)` replication channels.
 We wanted to prevent the case where inserting data into one database will cause the data to propagate multiple times through multiple paths to all the other nodes.
 We have managed to do so by delaying the propagation of data coming from the replication logic itself.
 If the sole source of incoming data is replication we will not replicate it right away, we will wait up to `15 seconds` before sending data.